The Hon Dame Silvia Cartwright, PCNZM, DBE, QSO

 Dame Silvia was born in Dunedin and she graduated with a LLB from Otago University in 1967.
 After several years in private practice, she embarked on a judicial career that culminated in her appointment to the High Court – the first woman in New Zealand to achieve this.
 In 1987 and 1988, Dame Silvia chaired the Commission of Inquiry into the Treatment of Cervical Cancer and Other Related Matters at National Women’s Hospital (the Cartwright Inquiry).
 She was a member of the United Nations committee monitoring compliance with the United Nations Convention to Eliminate All Forms of Discrimination Against Women (CEDAW).
 She was made a Dame Commander of the Order of the British Empire in 1989 and Principal Companion of the New Zealand Order of Merit in 2001 and received the Queen’s Service Order in 2006.
 After completing her five year tenure as Governor-General in August 2006, she took up a position as a trial judge on the United Nations Tribunal investigating war crimes in Cambodia.

-Marie Shroff (Chair) is currently a member of the Consumer New Zealand Board, Chair of the Consumer Foundation and a Member of the New Zealand Press Council.
+Marie Shroff CVO, CNZM was the inaugural Chair of Privacy Foundation New Zealand from its inception in 2017 until 2019.
+She is currently Chair of the Electoral Commission, is a member of the Consumer New Zealand Board, Chair of the Consumer Foundation and a Member of the New Zealand Media Council.
 Marie was New Zealand’s Privacy Commissioner from late 2003 until early 2014, a period of great technological and social change.
 Her responsibilities included providing independent commentary on significant information privacy issues, providing opinions on privacy complaints made against government and business, monitoring government data matching and promoting good personal information handling practices in New Zealand.
 She also played a key role in bringing privacy regulators from the region together in order to address the challenges they face.
 From 1987 to 2003 Marie was Secretary of the Cabinet and Clerk of the Executive Council where she undertook and implemented major reforms of policy and practices.
 She continues to be involved with privacy-focused associations and was the first appointment to the IAPP ANZ Privacy Hall of Fame.
 Marie was awarded a CVO in 1995 and a CNZM in January 2004.

 Marcin Betkier is a Lecturer at the Faculty of Law of Victoria University of Wellington.
 He joined the Faculty after completing doctoral studies there.
 His thesis examines the problem of consent in data privacy laws and proposes a responsive regulation based on the idea of privacy management.
 Apart from having a PhD from Victoria University, he has a Master’s degree in Law from Koźmiński University in Warsaw, a Master’s degree in Computer Science from Warsaw University of Technology and postgraduate MBA studies from Koźmiński University.
 Marcin worked for 15 years in the ICT sector in different roles – technical, commercial, and legal.
 He specialises in market regulation, competition law and policy, and data privacy (protection).
 He also advised New Zealand companies on the implementation of the General Data Protection Regulation.
 Additional information is available on his LinkedIn profile: https://www.linkedin.com/in/mbetkier/